chalatz/tours/pages/tours/guided/jewish.md

   - title: "(Stop Visit Photos)"
     desc: Stop and visit - go inside the Sight/building with your tour guide for photos and <u>Guided Walking Tour</u>
   - title: 'Private Tour Activity Level:'
-    desc: 'oderate (or "Easy" if you skip the Acropolis of Lindos)'
+    desc: 'Moderate (or "Easy" if you skip the Acropolis of Lindos)'
   - title: 'Private Tour Guide'
     desc: 'English speaking experienced licensed tour guide specialize in Private Tours'
   - title: 'Private Tour Driver'